Andy-zxy-007/degree_course-management-system/README.md

 [mysql@kill-mysql-2 ~]$ superDBA < /home/mysql/course_system_20240302.sql  (Must succeed without any error!!!)
 (Note: superDBA means I have build soft link to mysql profile.
 You need to choose your shell to load data.)

-Attention please: The above environment must be successfully installed and configured without any error.Otherwise your program won't start properly.
+Attention please: The above environment must be successfully installed and configured without any error.Otherwise this program won't start properly.
 -----------------------------------------------------------------------------------------------------------------------------------------------------
 How to run program !!!!
 Please Follow this instructions.